silver-xu/racv-challenge-ui/README.md

 > This repository is the ReactJS Web App Part for the RACV interview Code Challenge.
 It is only intended for this purpose and will be deleted straight after.

+Few Suburbs could be used as a demo of this system:

+- Point Cook
+- Box Hill
+- Glen Waverley
+- Templestowe
+- Templestowe Lower

 ## Features

 - Based on Ant Design Component Library
+- Auto completion debouncing

 ## Clone